“Why should I read?”, my older nephew asked me as he was waiting for me to finish my book, eager to get to the pool.

 - Like a member of the Mafia, a Muslim terrorist can not simply just say “I quit.”
 Often, they’ll kill his whole family if he does.

 - There is a somewhat secret society called the Masons, or Freemasons, with a membership that included Mozart, Bach, Oscar Wilde , Anthony Trollope, George Washington, Frederick the Great, Winston Churchill and Franklin D. Roosevelt.
 Many of our current leaders are reputed to be Masons.
 Freemasonry is said to be inspired by the Knights Templar, of Da Vinci Code fame.
 Many speculate that the Masons run the world behind the scenes.
-In my opinion, it might be the Carlyle Group, but then again, they’re probably all Freemasons.

 Get your copy of his latest book entitled Obvious Conclusions, stories of a Midwestern emigrant influenced and corrupted by many years living in San Francisco and abroad.
 It just received its first outstanding review "...reminiscent of David Sedaris or Augusten Burroughs" on Amazon UK.